THE QUIET EPIDEMIC

 To date there are no real answers as to cause, although many believe it is an autoimmune disorder.
 There are no definitive tests for making a diagnosis.
 CFS has been known to the CDC since at least the 1950s, but that agency and our government ignored it and suppressed information about it—whether for financial reasons or a desire to keep the cause hidden due to culpability is unknown.
 It is unfortunate that records were deliberately not kept or collated into a database in the many cases of the disease that have occurred since the 1950s through the 1990s.
 There is still no method of collecting data about this disease from physicians, who are on the front lines of this disease.

-Although there are clusters of occurrence at times (possibly caused by exposure to a common immune stressor, such as a toxin or illness), there is at this time no evidence that CFS is contagious.
+Although there are clusters of occurrence at times—possibly caused by exposure to a common immune stressor, such as a virus—there is at this time no evidence that CFS is contagious.
 In the 1990s, a few famous people who suffered from the disease made it public (director Blake Edwards, Julie Andrews’ husband, had it for the ten years prior to his death and appeared in a documentary about it, I REMEMBER ME), and this prompted a recognition by the CDC.

 We need research—good, scientific research—and an increase in publicity in order to get to the bottom of this disease and start to provide real help for people whose lives are devastated.
 We also need to get the word out that this is not a contagious disease so that there is less stigma for CFS sufferers to admit they have the disorder.
 There are things that work to help sufferers, but they are not being made public due to the stigma involved.
 CFS sufferers need to help each other.
 Recognition by the public is half the battle.
 There are still too many doctors who do not even know about this disease.
 Pressure on Congress to allocate funding for research is imperative.
 If you can, please spread the word so that people become familiar with the disease and its various names.

 See Elena’s bios for more information about the author.